Emil Krebs: Return to Berlin

 On 23 May 1917, he returned to Berlin and on 8 September was transferred due to the dissolution of the legation in Peking, which became effective on 1 January 1918.
 He was then appointed to temporary service with the intelligence office for the Orient (November/December 1917), where he was assigned to the coding service of the Foreign Office until after the First World War.
 Between 1921 and 1923 he also worked in the translating and interpreting service.
 During this time, he also plunged himself into language study.

 In March 1930, Krebs died at his home in the Charlottenburg district of Berlin, Lindenstrasse 26.
 He had collapsed while carrying out a translation.
-He was buried in the Südwestkirchhof Stahnsdorf [de](Epiphanien Gartenblock I, garden place 81).
+He was buried in the Stahnsdorf South-Western Cemetery (Epiphanien Gartenblock I, garden place 81).
 His brain was recovered and preserved by the researcher Oskar Vogt and is still kept as an "elite brain" in the C. & O. Vogt Institute for Brain Research at the Heinrich Heine University in Düsseldorf.

 Legacy

 Krebs's private library of over 3,500 volumes and writings in approximately 120 languages is stored in the Library of Congress in Washington, D.C.
 From the compilation and the range of literature written in the respective national languages and a language list personally written by him, it can be inferred that Krebs had mastered all the languages of today's European Union, as well as other languages such as "Egyptian" (possibly Coptic), Ainu, Albanian, Arabic, Armenian, Burmese, Chinese, Georgian, Hebrew, Japanese, Javanese, Korean, Latin, Manchu, Mongolian, Nivkh, Persian, Russian, Sanskrit, "Syrian" (possibly Aramaic), Tibetan, Turkish, and Urdu.

 His writings and books of language studies prove that he learned foreign languages not only through his native German, but also through previously mastered foreign languages.
-For example, through English he learned "Afghan" (Pashto or Dari), Burmese, Gujarati, Hindi, Irish, Sinhalese, and Portuguese, through Russian he learned Buryat, Finnish, Tatar, and Ukrainian, and through Spanish he learned the Basque dialects of Gupuzkoan, Biscayan, Lapurdian, and Zuberoan.
+For example, through English he learned "Afghan" (Pashto or Dari), Burmese, Gujarati, Hindi, Irish, Sinhalese, and Portuguese, through Russian he learned Buryat, Finnish, Tatar, and Ukrainian, and through Spanish he learned the Basque dialects of Gipuzkoan, Biscayan, Lapurdian, and Zuberoan.
 Besides German, Krebs predominantly spoke English, French, Russian, Chinese, Greek, Italian, Turkish, Latin, Spanish, and Arabic for learning and improving his knowledge of a new language.
 He passed official government language tests in Chinese, Turkish, Japanese, and Finnish.
 Sixty-one different translations of the New Testament provided additional aid in his studies.